Refereed Learning

 \paragraph{Extending to general metric loss functions.} Next we deal with the case of a general (i.e., not zero-one) metric $\ell$ on the range $\cY$.
-This case is more challenging since different points in $\cY$ may have very different contributions to the overall loss.
-In particular, there may be a single point $x^*$ with $\ell(h_1(x^*),f(x^*))\gg \ell(h_0(x^*),f(x^*))$, and thus a naive learner which, as in the zero-one case, samples from the set $S=\set{x\mid \ell(h_0(x),h_1(x))>0}$ and outputs the hypothesis with better loss on the sample, will require many samples before obtaining the point $x^*$ and thus may select the worse model.
+This case is more challenging since different points in $\cY$ can have very different contributions to the overall loss.
+In particular, there may be a single point $x^*$ with $\ell(h_1(x^*),f(x^*))\gg \ell(h_0(x^*),f(x^*))$, and thus a naive learner which, as in the zero-one case, samples from the set $S=\sets{x\mid \ell(h_0(x),h_1(x))>0}$ and outputs the hypothesis with better loss on the sample, will require many samples before obtaining the point $x^*$ and thus may select the worse model.

 To circumvent this issue, we define a rescaled version of $\cD$, denoted $\drescale{h_0,h_1}$, that places more mass on points $x$ where $\ell\bparen{h_0(x),h_1(x)}$ is large.
 By the triangle inequality, if $\ell\bparen{h_0(x), h_1(x)}$ is large, then either $\ell\bparen{h_0(x), f(x)}$ or $\ell\bparen{h_1(x), f(x)}$ must be large as well.
-Roughly, this technique resolves the above difficulty of finding a higher-loss point $x^*$ since if there is such a point $x^*$, then the rescaled distribution will place proportionally more mass on $x^*$.
+Roughly, this technique resolves the above difficulty of finding a higher-loss point $x^*$ since if there is such a point, then the rescaled distribution will place proportionally more mass on $x^*$.
 More generally, we show that under the rescaled distribution $\drescale{h_0,h_1}$, with high probability the worse hypothesis accounts for more than half of the combined empirical loss of $h_0$ and $h_1$ on $f$, computed over only $O\paren{1+\frac{1}{\eps^2}}$ samples.
 Leveraging the techniques we develop for the zero-one case, we show that the learner, with the help of the provers, can efficiently provide itself with query access to the probability mass function of $\drescale{h_0,h_1}$, and thus can execute the certifiable sample protocol to efficiently generate samples from $\drescale{h_0,h_1}$.
 The full treatment appears in \Cref{sec:rlp-gen}.
 Roughly speaking, the statement in \Cref{thm:rlp_zo-inf} holds for the general setting, except we obtain a $(3+\eps, 0, \beta)$-refereed learning protocol.